 Also, check out our Confidence Tip of the Day YouTube channel for hundreds of videos on creating the confidence you need to succeed.

-Grown ups are used to hearing thing like, “If your Plan A doesn’t work, don’t worry there are 25 more letters in the alphabet.”
+Grown-ups are used to hearing things like, “If your Plan A doesn’t work, don’t worry there are 25 more letters in the alphabet.”
 Or you may be familiar with the expression, “if at first you don’t succeed, try, try, again.”
 Either way, the sentiment is the same.
 One mistake, one problem, one misstep shouldn’t derail all your plans.

-I taught my kids this expression when they were little because I thought it was something funny they would be able to remember and it got the idea across that just because one thing goes wrong, the world does not end, you can keep going, you can accomplish your mission.
+I taught my kids this expression when they were little because I thought it was something funny they would be able to remember.
+It got the idea across that just because one thing goes wrong, the world does not end, you can keep going, you can accomplish your mission.
 It is an easy to visualize way to share the lesson with children.

-In conclusion,some of the best lessons we learn in life are the ones we learn as children and continue to follow throughout our lives.
+“One monkey don’t stop no show” is one of those expressions we learn as children and continue to follow throughout our lives.
 So, the question for you this serene day is, what lessons did you learn as a child that you still use today?